 Rich in Vitamin A, Amla supports eye health, and is used as an eye wash in India.
 One article states that Amla is used alone, or in combination with other herbs, to treat a range of diseases including colds and fever and stomach ulcers, and support healthy liver and digestive function.

 One study on dyslipidemia, or the unhealthy levels of lipid fats in the blood we call cholesterol and triglycerides, showed a significant lowering of these fats in 98 patients after taking 500 mg of Amla for 12 weeks.
 The study states that “a single agent to reduce cholesterol and triglycerides is rare.”

-Known as a multi-vitamin in plant form, Moringa, also called “the Drumstick Tree” in India, is a potent source of vitamins and minerals, containing vitamins B6, C, B2, and A. Twenty-one grams of Moringa contains 2 grams of protein and 8 percent of the recommended daily allowance of Magnesium.
+Known as a multi-vitamin in plant form, Moringa, also called “the Drumstick Tree” in India, is one of the most potent Ayurvedic superfoods on the planet.
+It’s a nutrient-dense source of vitamins and minerals, containing vitamins B6, C, B2, and A. Twenty-one grams of Moringa contains 2 grams of protein and 8 percent of the recommended daily allowance of Magnesium.
 Because of its nutritional value, Moringa is being considered as a food source in developing countries where diets lack vitamins, minerals and protein.

 Moringa is also valued for its ability to balance blood sugar, and may play a role in cardiovascular health.
 The antioxidant plant compounds quercetin and chlorogenic acid may help lower blood pressure and balance blood sugar after meals.
 Animal and human studies also show that Moringa can play a role in reducing cholesterol.
 Preliminary research shows that Moringa consumption may protect against liver damage.